 LEGO Life: A social media app for children.
 LEGO Life lets children photograph and share their models and builds, while keeping their identity safe.
 The nickname generator creates random nicknames for the child to choose from, and everything gets moderated before getting posted online.

-LEGO Tower: An upcoming mobile game LEGO has developed with NimbleBit, the developer of Tiny Tower.
-The players will have the chance to create a virtual tower for minifigures to live, work and play in.
-It will be available in App Store and Google play this summer.
+LEGO Tower: A mobile game LEGO has developed with NimbleBit, the developer of Tiny Tower.
+The players have the chance to create a virtual tower for minifigures to live, work and play in.
+It is available in App Store and Google Play Store.
 See the trailer here.

 LEGO Videogames: There have been many LEGO Videogames, but the earliest is LEGO Fun to Build (1995) developed by Sega.
 It was only released in Japan.
 The PC games started with LEGO Island (1997), and there have been many different developers making LEGO games since then.
 The most current one is Tt Games (also known as Traveller’s Tales), and since 2005, they have developed and released more than 30 LEGO videogames, for various platforms like PC, PlayStation, XBOX, and Nintendo.